garrandall/popular-music-data/tracks/heaven-is-a-place-on-earth-belinda-carlisle.md

 (Heaven)

-Ooh, baby, do you know what that's worth?
+Oh, baby, do you know what that's worth?
-Ooh, heaven is a place on earth
+Oh, heaven is a place on earth
 They say in heaven love comes first
 We'll make heaven a place on earth
-Ooh, heaven is a place on earth
+Oh, heaven is a place on earth
-Ooh, heaven is a place on earth
+Oh, heaven is a place on earth
-Ooh, heaven is a place on earth
+Oh, heaven is a place on earth
-Ooh, heaven is a place on earth
+Oh, heaven is a place on earth
-Ooh, heaven is a place on earth
+Oh, heaven is a place on earth
-Ooh, heaven is a place on earth
+Oh, heaven is a place on earth